kersorianek/mon-portfolio/_posts/2019-04-13-Best-Approach-to-Creating-and-Maintaining-Requirement-Traceability-Matrices.md

-In conclusion, effective requirement traceability is essential for ensuring the success of software development projects.
+Effective requirement traceability is essential for ensuring the success of software development projects.
 RTMs provide a valuable tool for managing and tracking requirements, and can help to ensure that the software solution meets the needs and priorities of stakeholders.
 By following best practices for creating, maintaining, and using RTMs, businesses can ensure that their software development projects are successful and deliver value to the business.

 **[⬆ back to top](#importance-of-requirement-traceability)**